instana/pipeline-feedback-resource/README.md

   ```

   The JSON snippet above will scope the new release to apply to the entirety of the Application Perspectives `My Awesome App` and `My Even More Awesome App`, to the entirely of the `Cool service #1` service, and to the `Cool service #2` service, but only to what part of `Cool service #2` is included in the `My Cool App` Application Perspective.
-  For moe information on Application Perspectives, Services and the scoping, refer to the [Application Monitoring](https://www.instana.com/docs/application_monitoring) documentation.
+  For more information on Application Perspectives, Services and the scoping, refer to the [Application Monitoring](https://www.instana.com/docs/application_monitoring) documentation.

 ## Support